Canon M50 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the M50 and the SL have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the SL have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the M50 and SL can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Leica SL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.